camunda/camunda-docs/docs/components/operate/userguide/process-instance-batch-modification.md

 Once you are ready to continue, click **Move**.

-An information modal will appear indicating that you are switching to Process instance batch move mode.
+An information modal will appear indicating that you are switching to process instance batch move mode:

 ![information-modal](./img/batch-modification/information-modal.png)

-Click **continue** and the UI will change to indicate that you entered batch modification mode.
-This is represented by a blue border, including a blue banner at the top and two buttons for applying or exiting modifications at the bottom.
+Click **Continue** and the UI will change to indicate that you entered batch modification mode.
+This is represented by a blue border, including a blue banner at the top and two buttons for applying or exiting modifications at the bottom:

 ![batch-mode-entered](./img/batch-modification/batch-mode-entered.png)

-At this point you can continue to select or deselect instances as needed.
+You can now continue to select or deselect instances as needed.
 You can also discard all current selected instances by either clicking the **Discard** option in the process instance toolbar, or by clearing the current selection.

-You can exit the modification mode at any time by clicking **exit** below the process instance list view.
+Exit the modification mode at any time by clicking **Exit** below the process instance list view.

 ## Move selected process instances from one flow node to another

-Select the flownode you want to move the selected process instances to.
+Select the flow node you want to move the selected process instances to.

 ![select-target-flownode](./img/batch-modification/select-target-flownode.png)

-When you have made all your intended selections and you are ready to continue, click on **Apply Modification** below the process instance list view.
+When you have made all your intended selections and you are ready to continue, click **Apply Modification** below the process instance list view.

 ## Apply modifications